ObolNetwork/charon-distributed-validator-cluster/README.md

 ![Distributed Validator Cluster](DVCluster.png)

-In future this repo aims to contain compose files for every possible Execution, Beacon, and Validator client combination that is possible with DVT.
+In the future, this repo aims to contain compose files for every possible Execution, Beacon, and Validator client combination that is possible with DVT.

 ## Quickstart